BiancaMass/Cannon/README.md

 # Cannon
 ## About
-This directory contains the final project for the class Intelligent Search and Games, 2021.
+This directory contains the final project for the class Intelligent Search and Games, 2021. <br/>
-Maastricht University, Department of Data Science and Knowledge Engineering.
+Maastricht University, Department of Data Science and Knowledge Engineering.<br/>
-Master in Data Science for Decision Making.
+Master in Data Science for Decision Making.<br/>

-Author: Bianca M. Massacci - i6261625
+Author: Bianca M. Massacci

 ## Compiling
 The repository contains the game "Cannon"